Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Wandsworth and are not the council.
 About us

-The Health Overview and Scrutiny Committee of Wandsworth Council was scheduled to discuss the performance of St George's University Hospitals NHS Foundation Trust, review findings and recommendations regarding Violence Against Women and Girls (VAWG), and examine the 2024/25 Adult Social Care Outcomes Framework Indicators Annual Performance Report.
+The Health Overview and Scrutiny Committee met to discuss performance updates from St George's University Hospitals NHS Foundation Trust, review findings on Violence Against Women and Girls (VAWG), and examine the Adult Social Care Outcomes Framework (ASCOF) performance report.
+Key decisions included the approval of recommendations from the VAWG Task and Finish Group.

 Violence Against Women and Girls (VAWG) Task and Finish Group Report

-The Task and Finish Group proposed three recommendations for Cabinet consideration:
+The Task and Finish Group proposed three recommendations for Cabinet approval:

-1. To enhance the reach and visibility of Wandsworth's existing VAWG prevention offer in schools, exploring options for interventions co-produced with young people.
+1. To enhance the reach and visibility of Wandsworth's existing VAWG prevention offer in schools, exploring co-produced interventions with young people.

-2. To ensure a robust systems approach across statutory agencies, voluntary and community organisations, and communities for VAWG prevention and early identification.
+2. To ensure a robust systems approach across agencies for VAWG prevention and early identification by increasing visibility and sharing best practice.

-3. To maintain ongoing engagement with survivors, with a renewed focus on seldom-heard communities, to inform service delivery and support.
+3. To maintain ongoing engagement with survivors, including seldom-heard communities, to inform service improvement.

-2024/25 Adult Social Care Outcomes Framework Indicators Annual Performance Report
+Adult Social Care Outcomes Framework (ASCOF) Indicators Annual Performance Report

 Attendees